 Education and schools in Norway

-Norway places great importance on education and thus the public system reflects this, with exceptional student results and an emphasis on inclusion in the public education system.
+Norway places great importance on education and the public system reflects this, with exceptional student results and an emphasis on inclusion in the public education system.

 Healthcare in Norway

-Because of the national system of healthcare, everyone is required to follow the procedures set up by the government.
-It's not possible to contact specialists without a referral from a family doctor and occasionally wait times are a bit longer.
+Thanks to the national healthcare system, everyone is required to follow the procedures set up by the government.
+It's not possible to contact specialists without a referral from a family doctor, and wait times are occasionally a bit longer.